hanabliss/mywebsite/site/content/home/about.md

 # Biography

 Hana Fatima is a student of Seventh Grade at the Rosary Convent High School.
 Her interests include distributed & mobile computing and programmable matter.

-Her goal is to become Computer Scientist and one day she would like to win Noble Prize award.
+Her goal is to become Computer Scientist and one day she would like to win Nobel Prize award.

-She likes travel a lot and has some of the places like Paris, Belgium, etc are on her wish list.
+She likes travel and has some of the cool places like Paris, Belgium, etc are on her wishlist.

-Apart from Computer Science She likes literature and poetry.
+Apart from Computer Science, she likes literature and poetry.